OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-cloud-service/index.md

 Any of the settings above can be switched to use a variable binding expression.
 A common example is when you use a naming convention for your different cloud services, like **MyCloudService\_Production** and **MyCloudService\_Test** - you can use environment-scoped variables to automatically configure this step depending on the environment you are targeting.
 :::

-### Deployment features available to Azure Cloud Service steps
+### Deployment features available to Azure Cloud Service steps {#DeployingapackagetoanAzureCloudService-DeploymentfeaturesavailabletoAzureCloudServicesteps}

 The following features are available when deploying a package to an Azure Cloud Service: